 F. The Company is party to an agreement with a printed circuit assembly contractor which is also a supplier of other components and services to the Company, the controlling shareholder of which is FIMI.
 The agreement is for a period of one year and is renewed automatically unless one of the parties has given prior notice of termination.
-The Company's volume of acquisitions from the supplier in 2019 and 2020 was NIS 8,373 thousand and NIS 4,862 thousand, respectively.).
+The Company's volume of acquisitions from the supplier in 2021 and 2020 was NIS 7,115 thousand and NIS 4,862 thousand, respectively

-Note 23 - Taxes on income
+Note 23 - Income taxes